sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/services/ResourceRequester/README.md

 The `ResourceRequester` is built for talking to APIs as they are built in Sulu.
-It alreaedy knows how this API is built and sends the correct requests resp. handles the responses correctly.
+It already knows how this API is built and sends the correct requests resp. handles the responses correctly.

 There are a few methods that can be used to talk to these APIs.
 They all share the same methods, and the first